cnrdgrgry/learning_code/odin_project/odin-recipes/README.md

 The website will consist of a main index page which will have links to a few recipies.
 The website isn't intended to look 'pretty' at this stage.

-It is important to bare in mind that this project is just to build HTML fluency and will likely be revisited with CSS as a later stage.
+It is important to bare in mind that this project is just to build HTML fluency and will likely be revisited with CSS at a later stage.